mikiec84/Office-Add-in-UX-Design-Patterns/README.md

 This repository is a library of common design patterns for Office Add-ins.
 It represents a set of best practices for add-in interfaces.
 The patterns are built using Office UI Fabric components and styling.
 They complement Office experiences and follow add-in UX design principles.
 As you design your own Office Add-in, refer to the patterns or download the templates to quickly create your own mock-ups.

 ##Get Started
-- Browse PDF files of Office Add-in Design Patterns
+- [Browse PDF files](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/tree/master/Patterns) of Office Add-in Design Patterns
-- Download zip file containing Adobe Illustrator templates
+- [Download ZIP](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/archive/master.zip) of the repo to access all the Adobe Illustrator templates

 ##Office Add-in Design Patterns
 Patterns